 We offer a dedicated International Centre which is focused on servicing International students, helping you with your personal and academic needs.
 Staff offer friendly, specialised support and guidance from your initial contact through to your graduation, to ensure that your experience at Central is enjoyable and rewarding.

 Visit our international pages to find out more about studying at Central and life in Perth.

 Find out from international students about their experiences studying at Central.

 Courses available to international students at Central are delivered in partnership with Education and Training International RTO Provider No: 52395 CRICOS Provider Code: 00020G

 Getting into this course

-In order to gain entry into this course you must complete the (CT47) Diploma of Screen and Media (Film and Television).
+In order to gain entry into this course you must demonstrate developed maths and communication skills.